 Green tea contains catechins and black tea contains tannins, both of which are considered cooling for sunburns.
 They also contain theobromine, which may help ease discomfort and support healing.
 (8)

 Peppermint tea – which contains essential oils high in menthol – can also create a gentle cooling sensation.

 How to use: Brew a strong cup of tea and allow to cool.
 Apply using a soft washcloth or cotton balls.
 You can also brew the tea, allow it to cool completely, and then place the tea bags directly on the affected area.

 How to use it: “Dip some gauze in whole milk and apply it to sunburned areas for about 20 minutes, repeating this process every two to four hours.
-Be sure to wash off the milk to avoid having your skin smell sour.” (source)
+Be sure to wash off the milk to avoid having your skin smell sour.”
+(9)

 Baking Soda Bath

 Seattle Children’s Hospital recommends 1/4 cup of baking soda in a bath to help with discomfort.
 Soap should be avoided as it can be irritating.
 (10)

 To use: Add to tepid water and soak for 15-20 minutes, then allow skin to air dry or gently pat it dry.
 Bathe once or twice per day as needed.
 (Personal note: Because baking soda is alkaline and healthy skin has a slightly acidic pH, it might be a good idea to follow the bath with a diluted vinegar spray to balance skin pH.)